Metamorphosis: Evolution

 The earliest insect forms showed direct development (ametabolism), and the evolution of metamorphosis in insects is thought to have fuelled their dramatic radiation (1,2).
 Some early ametabolous "true insects" are still present today, such as bristletails and silverfish.
 Hemimetabolous insects include cockroaches, grasshoppers, dragonflies, and true bugs.
 Phylogenetically, all insects in the Pterygota undergo a marked change in form, texture and physical appearance from immature stage to adult.
 These insects either have hemimetabolous development, and undergo an incomplete or partial metamorphosis, or holometabolous development, which undergo a complete metamorphosis, including a pupal or resting stage between the larval and adult forms.

 A number of hypotheses have been proposed to explain the evolution of holometaboly from hemimetaboly, mostly centering on whether or not the intermediate stages of hemimetabolous forms are homologous in origin to the pupal stage of holometabolous forms.

 Temperature-dependent metamorphosis

 According to a 2009 study, temperature plays an important role in insect development as individual species are found to have specific thermal windows that allow them to progress through their developmental stages.
 These windows are not significantly affected by ecological traits, rather, the windows are phylogenetically adapted to the ecological circumstances insects are living in.

-Recent research
+Development

 According to research from 2008, adult Manduca sexta is able to retain behavior learned as a caterpillar.
 Another caterpillar, the ornate moth caterpillar, is able to carry toxins that it acquires from its diet through metamorphosis and into adulthood, where the toxins still serve for protection against predators.

-Many observations published in 2002, and supported in 2013 indicate that programmed cell death plays a considerable role during physiological processes of multicellular organisms, particularly during embryogenesis, and metamorphosis.
-Additional research in 2019 found that both autophagy and apoptosis, the two ways programmed cell death occur, are processes undergone during insect metamorphosis.
+Programmed cell death is involved in embryogenesis, and metamorphosis.
+Both autophagy and apoptosis, the two ways programmed cell death occur, are processes undergone during insect metamorphosis.

-Below is the sequence of steps in the metamorphosis of the butterfly (illustrated):